SouthWest Writers is proud to announce a Call for Submissions

 Section B: Fiction

-• B1: Opening Pages of a Previously Published Book.
+• B1: Opening Pages of a Previously Published Novel.

-The book must have been published between 2020 and 2023.
-The entry can include up to 3,000 words.
-The entry should show the chapter title on the submission.
+See above for the definition of a published book.
+The book must have been published between 2021 and 2024.
+The entry may include up to 3,000 words, but should end in a logical place.
+The entry should show only the book title and/or chapter title on the submission.

-• B2: Opening Pages of an Unpublished Book.
+• B2: Opening Pages of an Unpublished Novel.

 • B3: Flash Fiction.